Take tea the Trevelyan way at Wallington

 On 10 September 1939, a large group of parents made the journey from Elswick to Wallington to visit their children and Lady Mary, or Molly as she was fondly known, saw an opportunity.
 The following week she arranged for the parents to be served with tea at the cost of two pennies a cup.
 She comments in her diary that they ‘made a tidy profit on the transaction’.

 Inspired by her generosity and ingenuity, we're giving you the opportunity to take tea 'the Trevelyan Way’ here in the present day too.

 A wartime ambience

 The tea-room is furnished in the style of the era with a mixture of antique and replica furniture, china and serving utensils.
-War-time and tea-dance music drifts across the room from a mock-gramophone and 1930s newspapers sit on the side for people to read.
-Even the waiting staff, who offer table service, have got into the spirit by wearing plus fours or 1940s pinafores and a simple menu of tea, coffee, finger sandwiches, cake or cream scone is available for a set price of £5.95.
+Wartime music drifts across the room from a mock-gramophone and 1930s newspapers sit on the side for you to read while our tea-room staff serve you a choice of sandwiches, cakes and scones at your table.
+Whatever you choose will be accompanied by a nice pot of tea (or coffee if you prefer) in true wartime spirit.

-Tea the Trevelyan Way is served daily except Tuesdays from 12 – 4pm so surround yourself with the sights, sounds and tastes of the 1940s, and spend a lazy afternoon soaking in Wallington's history over a cuppa.
+The house tea-room is open every day except Tuesdays from 12 – 4pm so surround yourself with the sights, sounds and tastes of the 1940s, and spend a lazy afternoon soaking in Wallington's history over a cuppa.